InnovatusSystems/InSyURLCentral/README.md

    Use the "Install App" button or your browser's install option

 ## Configuration
-- Edit `appsettings.json` to change the list of URLs and icons.
+- Edit the CSV file to change the list of URLs and icons.

 ## Project Structure
 - `Controllers/ControlPanelLinksController.cs`: API controller for URLs